All EU nationals will be allowed to remain in the UK after Brexit, according to a report.

 Prime Minister Theresa May has insisted that the status of EU nationals in the UK will depend on how the 1.2 million Britons in the rest of the bloc are treated after Brexit.

-The Government has come under attack from across the political spectrum for refusing to guarantee the status of EU migrants in the UK, leading to confusion among EU citizens resident in the UK as to their status.
+The Government has come under attack from across the political spectrum for refusing to guarantee the status of EU migrants in the UK.

 The PM has been accused of treating them like "bargaining chips" in the Brexit "divorce" deal negotiations.